 Instructions

-3. Season: Rub chops with oil and mustard.
-In a small bowl, combine brown sugar, paprika, garlic powder, onion powder, salt, and pepper.
-Rub the seasoning mixture all over the pork chops.
+- Coat the pork chops with a bit of oil and mustard.
+In a separate small bowl, mix together brown sugar, paprika, garlic powder, onion powder, salt, and pepper.
+Evenly rub this spice blend over the surface of each chop.

 Notes